 Biography of William (Bill) Anthony

-William Anthony was born November 9, 1926, in Waterford, Ireland, and began his apprenticeship in bookbinding there at the age of 16.
+William Anthony was born Nov.
+9, 1926, in Waterford, Ireland, and began his apprenticeship in bookbinding there at the age of 16.
 He later worked as a journeyman in Dublin and at several binderies in England.

-Bill established the Conservation Department in the University’s Main Library, where he and his apprentices worked on rare books from the University collections.
+Anthony established the Conservation Department in the Main Library, where he and his apprentices worked on rare books from the university collections.
 Notably, these included conservation bindings of two important early printed books: the Nuremburg Chronicle (1493, in Special Collections in the Main Library) and Vesalius’ De humani corporis fabrica (1555, in the John Martin Rare Book Room of the Hardin Library for the Health Sciences).
 He also executed fine bindings, two of which were in traveling exhibitions and seen throughout the U.S. in the last years of his life.

 Footage featuring Bill Anthony and UI Conservation Lab